eucalyptus/se34euca/selenium_ide/README.md

 To run a test suite: From "Files" menu in Selenium IDE select "Open test suite".

+###For the suite to run correctly, you have to start with an "empty" Eucalyptus setup, where no resources were created yet.

 ## Best practices:

 Click on the little sand clock picture to enable automatic wait for element to be present on web page.